Four Prescriptions for Ministering with the Working Class

 Rev. Dr. Tex Sample emphasized that among the working class is wisdom shared through storytelling and proverbs.
 Speaking in theory and “university” language will likely be met with distrust and skepticism.
 Similarly, for the working class, place serves as an important marker and grounding for identity.

-To learn more about the working class and the pain they experience, watch the recording of the first webinar below.
-The second webinar in this series, “Seeing and Reaching/Working Across Race and Class Lines,” will be Thursday April 29, at 7 p.m.
-CDT.
+To learn more about the working class and the pain they experience, watch the recordings of the webinar series below:

 Tex Sample Working Class Rage: A Field Guide to White Anger and Pain.
 Abingdon Press, 2018.